 This is a water proofing additive used in water proof renders.
 The process involves mixing special powerful waterproofing materials with our special render mix and applying the waterproof material using a special technique making the wall surface impermeable to damp.

 Just like the name suggests, this is a waterproofing method which involves coating the external wall surface with clear waterproofing materials, that protect it from penetrating moisture such as rain water and other non-pressurised forms of moisture.
 This can also be done through spraying the structure with waterproofing materials.

 This involves the separation of the external walls from the interior walls using a cavity that breaks the transmission of moisture from outside the walls.

 Materials Used in Damp Proofing

 Some of the materials experts use in damp proofing homes here in London and the rest of the United Kingdom include flexible materials such as cavity drain membranes, waterproofing cement based compounds and mortars, special epoxy resins, injected silicon and damp proofing creams.

 Why Is Damp Proofing Needed?

-Damp proofing in London is an essential process especially for buildings that at risk of dampness, which is generally most houses in the city.
-When moisture infiltrates the foundational structures of a structure, it will lead to the growth of mold, mites infestation, and disintegration.
-Some of these things are responsible for a number of illnesses while the disintegration can be a great danger because the disintegrated parts can give in leading to a collapse of some structures.
-The fortunate thing is that there are a number of damp proofing methods in London that can be used on different structures to ensure that the floors and the walls are protected from the moisture.
-This can be implemented during construction, and for already constructed houses; it can be done on the surface to keep the moisture from the walls.
+Damp proofing in London is an essential process, especially for buildings that are at risk of rising and penetrating dampness; which is generally most houses in the London.
+When moisture infiltrates the foundational structures of a wall, it creates a health hazard leading to the growth of mould, mite infestation, and disintegration.
+Some of these are responsible for a number of illnesses, including asthma, nosebleeds and dizziness; while the disintegration of structural timbers due to rot can be a great danger, because the rotten structural beams can fail leading to a collapse of some structures.
+The fortunate thing, is that there are a number of damp proofing methods in London that can be used on different structures, to ensure that the floors and the walls are protected from rising and penetrating damp.